Compound Nouns

 Describing Functions

 Compound nouns are often used to describe the purpose or function of an object.
-When using a compound noun to indicate an object's purpose, you cannot use the preposition "of" to connect the noun and its function.
+When talking about an object's purpose, you cannot use the preposition "of" to connect the noun and its function.
 Instead, the two elements are combined into a single word to form a compound noun that conveys the object's purpose or function.
 Check out the examples:

-He has the most fabulous tennis shoes. → (Not 'He has the most fabulous shoes of tennis.')
+He has the most fabulous raincoat. → (Not 'He has the most fabulous coat of rain.')

 Sara washed the teacups. → (Not 'Sara washed the cups of the tea.')